decred/dcrdocs/docs/faq/proof-of-stake/general.md

 For a hardfork vote to start two critical conditions have to be met:

 - First, 95% of the PoW miners have to upgrade to the latest version of the current network block version.
 This check runs over the past 1000 blocks.
-- Second, 75% of the PoS miners have to upgrade to the latest version.
+- Second, 75% of the PoS voters have to upgrade to the latest version.
 This check runs over the past 2016 blocks.

 Once these checks are met, the voting process begins.
 Tickets can be set with an additional parameter of Yes/No/Abstain.
 You do this in your wallet before the ticket votes.
 Tickets marked as abstain will not be counted in the total amount of votes.